 While one person is driving, have another sit in the back with the baby.
-Having that caretaker in the backseat can help address issues as they arise—preparing bottles, wiping snot or spit up, curing boredom with some old-fashioned “peek-a-boo”—which can help minimize stops and/or avoid total meltdowns.
+Having that caretaker in the back seat can help address issues as they arise—preparing bottles, wiping up, curing boredom with some old-fashioned “peek-a-boo”—which can help minimize stops and avoid total meltdowns.

-It's an old trope, but "sleep when the baby sleeps" is solid advice during a road trip with kids.
+It's an old bit of wisdom, but "sleep when the baby sleeps" is solid advice during a road trip with kids.
 When the baby is sleeping, the person in the back should try to rest, too, so they can be refreshed enough to take over driving when the driver gets fatigued.

-Any number of things can go wrong on a road trip—a flat tire, bad weather, food poisoning— but those hiccups become exponentially more stressful with a young (likely screaming) infant in tow.
-Accepting that going in, and having a sense of humor about the situation, can go a long way to help ease the tension.
+Any number of things can go wrong on a road trip—a flat tire, bad weather, food poisoning—but those hiccups become exponentially more stressful with a young (likely screaming) infant in tow.
+Accepting that going in and maintaining a sense of humor about the situation can go a long way to help ease the tension.
 After all, the difference between a fiasco and an adventure can be as simple as your state of mind.

 Drive at Night

 It’s a bit uncomfortable for the parents, but then again, so is a screaming child with no exit in sight.
-Driving at night means your baby will spend more time sleeping and less time awake and hungry/bored/needing changes.
+Driving at night means your baby will spend more time sleeping and less time awake and hungry, bored, or needing changes.
 You’ll be able to drive for longer stretches without needing breaks.

 Plan Frequent Breaks

 You might be able to go six hours without using the bathroom or needing to eat, but the baby likely can't.
-Plan for stops every 1 to 3 hours during the day and 3 to 6 hours at night to change diapers, stretch legs, eat and change sweaty or spit-up ridden clothes as needed.
+Plan for stops every one to three hours during the day and three to six hours at night to change diapers, stretch legs, eat, and change sweaty or spit-up clothes as needed.

 Skip the Scenic Route